jjmschofield/GoCook/README.md

 * There are no integration tests
 * There are basically no automated tests of any nature
 * There are probably many Golang antipatterns or GOTCHYAs I've not found yet
+* The package used to generate swagger docs `github.com/swaggo/swag/cmd/swag` has some limitations:
+  * It must be run manually to regenerate the docs
+  * You can't configure the target dir
+  * It doesn't seem to support all of the OpenAPI schema correctly
+  * The main documentation for the API must go in main.go
+  * It doesn't seem to support multiline descriptions
+  * `go-swagger` may be a better option here

 # Now GoCook!
 ![alt Silly Gif](https://thumbs.gfycat.com/WarlikeQuarrelsomeBuck-max-1mb.gif)